AvdhootJadhav/AvdhootJadhav/README.md

 **AvdhootJadhav/AvdhootJadhav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

  - 🔭 I’m currently working on Kotlin, Ktor, Spring Boot & Rust
- - 🌱 I’m currently expanding my knowledge domain
+ - 🌱 I’m currently learning Rust & Zig
  - 💬 Ask me about C++, Java & Kotlin
  - 📫 How to reach me: [Mail](avdhootjadhav002@gmail.com) , [LinkedIn](https://www.linkedin.com/in/avdhoot-jadhav-349a80185/)
  - 😄 Pronouns: He/Him